hemalchevli/Tips-and-tricks/README.md

  - Keep more space around headers pins/connectors.
 Learn from arduino's mistake on placing ISP of 168p too close to Arduino headers.
 There is no space for screw head on mount hole near USB connector.
  - Use stands off components for connectors  like mPCIe card, so that components can be placed under the card to save the space on PCB.
  - Place hot components on the top side of the PCB.
- - Must place test points on all power nets and optional critical signals and progaming pins if needed.
+ - Must place test points on all power nets and optional critical signals and programming pins if needed.
  - Place fiducial on corners of board, if space is not available in corner, place it under any through hole component, as the the fiducial will not be covered as through component are assembled after SMD.

 # Layout
  - __Plan your layout__ first before starting.
  - Start routing with thicker traces and at end of layout change back to thinner track, this will increase the gap between tracks and also decrease the cross talk.
  - Start with long route lengths and then route short ones.
- - For two layer PCB route signal track on only singel layer, route short signals on other layer if necessary.
+ - For two layer PCB route signal track on only single layer, route short signals on other layer if necessary.
  - __Create board variants__ of PCB design if CAD allows it.
  - __Use__ optional __resistor to re-route signal to different interfaces__ or connectors
  - Have __exactly same pins on symbols as on foot print part__.
 Draw all pins even if a group of pins connects to same net.